Maillol/cricri/doc/index.rst

     - Create, Reverse and Sort list.
     - Create and Sort list.

-Each step has input method. this method is called before test methods of step.
+Each step has input method.
+This method is called before test methods of step.

 The last statement allows unittest to manage this module.
 It generate all unittest.TestCase classes.